cornerman/scala-db-codegen/README.md

 # sbt-quillcodegen

-This is an sbt-plugin that uses the [quill-codegen-jdbc](https://zio.dev/zio-quill/code-generation/) to generate case classes and query schemas from a database schema.
+This is an sbt-plugin (and mill-plugin) that uses the [quill-codegen-jdbc](https://zio.dev/zio-quill/code-generation/) to generate case classes and query schemas from a database schema.

 Works with scala 2 and 3.

 ## Usage

+### sbt

 In `project/plugins.sbt`:
 ```sbt